svhl/s3/README.md

 # svhl/s3

-If you're gonna turn in these programs, probably make some changes.
+Make changes to comments, variables, etc. if you're gonna use these.

 ### Related repos